KarolSU96/focus-nest/README.md

 Document theresuable components and their function.Explain that I reused the css for cards.
 Can refactor this styles in the future for better naming

 ### Navbar
+ Navbar is a navigation componant that displays the icons that when clicked, forward the user to the different pages.
+It logged in and logged out users see different navbar layout.
+From navbar user can also add new tasks - which enables him addid tasks from every page of the website.
+Navbar is used in every page of the website.

 ### Task
+ Core component of the app.
+Users can delete and edit task based on it's id.
+ The user can add Task's:
+ - Title
+ - Priotiry- the user can chooose between: low, medium, high
+ - Mark as done Checkbox
+ - Due Date
+ - Notes

+ The Task component is used inside:
+ * Task Create Form this where the Tasks are crated
+ * Home Tasks Tasks Page, which is where all of the tasks that are not completed are listed inside of the infinite scroll element.
+ * Task Edit Form page component that encorporated Task which takes the task by the ID and enables it's edit.

 ### Collection
+Collection component enables users to group the tasks together.
+The users can add Collection's:
+- Title
+- Due date
+- Description
+- Tasks

+The Collection component is used inside:
+* Collection Create Form- where user can create new collection
+* Collections Page- where all of the collections are listed
+* Collection Detail Page- collection details and all of collection's taks are listed inside a infinite loop
+* Collection Edit Page- where users can edit the collection details

 ### Profile
+Users Profile.
+The user has acces to profile statistics, can set the profile picture and

 ### Contact Form